-Ozgur Karaosmanoglu is senior vice president, investments and international sales, at Raymond James and Associates, a financial services firm in Washington, DC.
-He has been in the investment field for over 25 years and at Raymond James for more than a decade.
-He manages approximately $200 million for individuals, associations, and small businesses.
-Mr. Karaosmanoglu is the past chair of the Tulane University Associates Board (alumni fundraising board).
-He is a Trustee of the McLean School of Maryland and a board member of Results for Development.
+Ozgur Karaosmanoglu is senior vice president, investments and managing director at Raymond James and Associates, a financial services firm in Washington, DC.
+He has been in the investment field for over 25 years and at Raymond James for more than two decades.
+He manages over $250 million for individuals, associations and small businesses.
+Mr. Karaosmanoglu is a past chair of the Tulane University Associates Board (alumni fundraising board) and currently serves on the Tulane Business School Council.
+He is also a former Trustee of the McLean School of Maryland and is a board member of Results for Development.
 He has a B.A. in economics and an M.B.A. from Tulane University.
 Mr. Karaosmanoglu was born in Ankara.

 Marianne Kayan is Senior Manager for Individual Global Tax Planning with Ernst & Young LLP, located in National Tax, Washington, DC.
 Marianne supports the Personal Financial Services practice on issues of US estate and gift taxation and reporting of foreign assets.
 She enjoys helping foreign clients understand the implication of US tax law.
 Before joining Ernst & Young LLP she worked as a tax attorney for seven years focusing on trust and estate matters.
 She received her Masters of Laws in Taxation degree and Estate Planning Certificate at Georgetown University Law Center, J.D. from the University of Arkansas at Little Rock's William H. Bowen School of Law and B.A. from Hendrix College with a degree in Business and Economics, Accounting emphasis.
 While completing her undergraduate education, she spent a year studying international relations, the European Union and economics at the University of Malta; this time in Malta created the foundation for her interest in supporting HasNa.